volkerrath/Py4MT2/README.md

 Do this regularly to keep everything consistent!

-(2) Create an appropriate conda environment (including the necessary prerequisites) from the files EM.yml or EM.txt found in the Py4MT base directory by:
+(2) Create an appropriate conda environment (including the necessary prerequisites) from the files EM39.yml or EM39.txt found in the Py4MT base directory by:

-_conda env create -f EM.yml_
+_conda env create -f EM39.yml_

 or:

-_conda create --name EM --file EM.txt_
+_conda create --name EM39 --file EM39.txt_

-This will set up a Python 3.8 environment with all dependencies for aempy.
-In case you want to use python 3.9, corresponding EM39.yml and EM39.txt are available.
-Dont forget to update also EM/EM39 regularly, using _conda update --name EM --all_!
+This will set up a Python 3.9 environment with all dependencies for aempy.
+In case you want to keep using python 3.8, corresponding EM38.yml and EM38.txt are available.
+Don't forget to update also EM38/EM39 regularly, using _conda update --name EM39 (EM38) --all_!

 (3) Activate this environment by:

-_conda activate EM_
+_conda activate EM39_

 (4) Now the remaining open source toolboxes used (i.e., not included in the anaconda framework) need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_).
 For mtpy, download the current development version via the git system.
 Then, enter the download directory (usually called _mtpy_) and execute: